Preparing on a Budget

 When you're pinching pennies, emergency kits aren't exactly a priority.
 Rent, mortgage, food and transportation are clearly front-runners, but (and you knew there was a "but") there are ways to do it without breaking the bank.
 You don't need high-end survival gear and you don't need to tackle the whole she-bang in one weekend.

-To prove the point, I recently challenged myself to build a basic kit for $150 using PreparedBC's kit card as a guide.
+To prove the point, I recently challenged myself to build a basic kit for $150 using PreparedBC's emergency kit card as a guide.
 Here's what happened when I put my money where my mouth is.

 Seasonal Clothing ($0): No fashion statement necessary.
 That old coat and pair of sneakers will do the trick.
 If you absolutely don't have anything suitable, hit the local thrift store.